BUN/Creatinine Ratio Calculator

 BUN is produced from protein metabolism in the liver and is freely filtered by the kidneys but partially reabsorbed in the tubules—particularly when urine flow is slow (as in dehydration).
 Creatinine is produced at a relatively constant rate from muscle metabolism and is freely filtered with minimal reabsorption.
 This difference is the key to the ratio's diagnostic utility.

 A ratio greater than 20:1 can support a prerenal pattern such as dehydration, reduced kidney perfusion, or GI bleeding, because slower tubular flow increases urea reabsorption more than creatinine.
 A ratio of 10–20:1 is often considered a typical range, while a ratio below 10:1 can be seen when urea production is low or creatinine rises out of proportion.
 None of those patterns are diagnostic by themselves.
-This calculator computes the ratio, organizes the common interpretation patterns, and estimates GFR using the CKD-EPI 2021 equation.
+This calculator computes the ratio, organizes the common interpretation patterns, and estimates GFR using the CKD-EPI race-free equation.

 The BUN/Creatinine ratio is a quick way to review whether the lab pattern leans toward prerenal, intrinsic, or low-urea-production explanations before more specific testing is considered.
 This calculator keeps the ratio, the absolute values, and the eGFR context together so the interpretation is not based on the ratio alone.

-How to Use This Calculator
+How to Use the Inputs

 1. Enter the BUN (blood urea nitrogen) value in mg/dL.